raganwald/javascript-allonge-six/manuscript/markdown/Objects, Mutation, and State/iterables.md

 This can be extremely useful.

 One caveat of spreading iterables: JavaScript creates an array out of the elements of the iterable.
 That might be very wasteful for extremely large collections.
-For example, if we spread a large collection just to find an element in teh collection, it might have been wiser to iterate over the element using its iterator directly.
+For example, if we spread a large collection just to find an element in the collection, it might have been wiser to iterate over the element using its iterator directly.

 And if we have an infinite collection, spreading is going to fail outright.